w3c/wai-curricula/content/content-author/clear-content.md

 Optional ideas to assess knowledge:

+* Practical &mdash; Give students a piece of text with terms that are difficult to understand.
+Ask them to either provide an explanation for such terms or to substitute them with terms that are easier.
 * Practical &mdash; Give students a piece of text that uses convoluted language and ask them to turn it into clearer and easier to understand language.
 Assess how students convert difficult to understand passages of text into easier to understand pieces.
 * Practical &mdash; Give students a piece of text with passive voice and ask them to turn it into active voice.
 Assess how students convert passive to active voice.
 * Short Answer Questions &mdash; Ask students about font types that provide a good reading experience.
 Assess how students identify font types that provide good reading experience.